WJPX

-WJPX (channel 24) is a Spanish-language Independent television station licensed to San Juan, Puerto Rico.
+WJPX (channel 24) is a Spanish-language independent television station in San Juan, Puerto Rico.
 The station brands itself as América TeVé Puerto Rico.

-WIRS is a semi-satellite of WJPX and a Sonlife-affiliated television station licensed to Yauco, Puerto Rico.
+WIRS is a semi-satellite of WJPX and a SonLife-affiliated television station licensed to Yauco, Puerto Rico.

-The two stations share studio facilities located in Amelia Industrial Park in Guaynabo (shared studios with Mega TV owned-and-operated WTCV), and shared its transmitter facilities with WTCV located at Barrio Cubuy in Canovanas and the transmitter located at the WVEO transmitter site at Cerro Canta Gallo in Aguada.
+The two stations share studio facilities located in Amelia Industrial Park in Guaynabo, and WJPX shared its transmitter facilities with WTCV located at Barrio Cubuy in Canovanas and the transmitter for WIRS is located at the WVEO transmitter site at Cerro Canta Gallo in Aguada.

 There are owned by America CV Stations Group.

 History

 Former logo as a MundoMax affiliate, used from 2015 until 2016.

 The station was founded in 1987 and was a 24-hour news station branded as WSJN 24 Horas, El Canal de Noticias.
 Some Puerto Rican television reporters started their careers at WSJN, such as Maria Celeste Arraras, Ada Torres Toro, Sol Sostre, Nelson Bermejo, Tony Dandrades, Luis Guardiola, Nellie Rivera, Lyanne Melendez, Edna Schmidt and Roberto Cortes.

 In 1993, WSJN-TV returned to the air, and was owned by El Nuevo Comandante Racetrack corporation, broadcasting Horse racing, and it is branded as Telenet.

 On January 13, 1998, WSJN-TV changed its callsign to the current WJPX, after Paxson Communications purchased the station.
 On August 31, 1998, WJPX, along with the rest of the Paxson stations, premiered the new Pax TV television network, with a programming mix of infomercials, off-network reruns labeled as "family entertainment", and The Worship Network during overnights.

 WJPX was later sold to LIN TV in 2000, which affiliated the station with MTV.
 At that time, the station broadcast MTV programs (both locally produced and imported from the main MTV network), videos and horse races.
 The MTV branding and programming were licensed from Viacom, which, incidentally, once owned two of WJPX's then-sister stations: WWHO in Columbus, Ohio and WNDY-TV in Indianapolis, before those stations were sold to LIN in 2005.

 On October 19, 2006, LIN TV announced that it had entered into an agreement to sell WJPX along with sister station WAPA-TV to InterMedia Partners for $130 million in cash.
 The sale was completed on March 30, 2007.